DavidT3/DAXA/paper/paper.md

-Finally, [Daxa]{.smallcaps} has been used to identify _XMM_ and _Chandra_ (alongside other telescopes, though they play only a supporting role) observations of a series of galaxy groups that appear in the foreground of UV bright quasars.
+Finally, [Daxa]{.smallcaps} has been used to identify _XMM_ and _Chandra_ (alongside other telescopes, though they play only a supporting role) observations of a series of galaxy groups that appear in the foreground of UV bright quasars [@ovigroups].
 Absorption features that indicate the presence of Oxygen VI were identified in the spectra of several of the quasars, and the data that [Daxa]{.smallcaps} identified and retrieved allowed for an exploration of the hot-gas properties of these groups.